-There is a photo of a Ruff.
-And the Sparrowhawk by Callum on our Guest Photos.
+There is a photo of a Common Shelduck.
+And the Wood Sandpiper by John Truman on our Guest Photos.

 Saturday, 20 December 2014

 Diminutive members of the crow family, jackdaws are renowned for their love - and often theft - of bright, shiny objects.
 Herein might lie the origins of their common name, as 'jack' is used traditionally to denote something smaller than the norm, and also to refer to a rogue or thief.
 In both cases the jackdaw doesn't disappoint.
 The 'daw' is probably an imitation from its cawing call, but can also mean a simpleton.
 Those with open fires may well consider the jackdaw a pest as their messy nests of sticks and twigs often block chimneys, and have been known to fall down them - bird included.